Bort-Millipede/PS2Linux_BrainDump/Software Installation/Packages/GCC/README.md

 ![](../libgcj/gcj_strace_SIGSEGV_SIGBUS_SIGILL.png?raw=true)
 *Debugger showing SIGSEGV and SIGBUS errors preceding SIGILL error*

 Additionally, at time of writing the author has been unable to create an installation archive for GCC 2.95.2.
 This is due to the Makefile(s) for GCC 2.95.2 not supporting the DESTDIR parameter.
 Therefore, this will need to be built separately on every individual PS2 Linux installation to which it will be installed.
+Additionally, the author cannot currently provide precompiled binaries for this.

 ## Extracting Required File From PS2 Linux Beta Release 1 DVD or Linux (for Playstation 2) Release 1.0 Disc 2 (directly on PS2 Linux or in Cross-Compiling Environment)